 Isolating elephant rumbles from the cacophony of other rainforest sounds has traditionally been a time-intensive process requiring a lot of human effort — an effort that Gomes-Selman himself has contributed to.
 While volunteering for the Cornell Lab of Ornithology’s Elephant Listening Project as a high school student in 2013, Gomes-Selman was responsible for sifting through recorded audio data and manually identifying the elephant calls.
 “Moving forward, I always had in the back of my mind the idea that the work I had been doing surely could be automated and knew how powerful such a tool could be,” says Gomes-Selman.

 Gomes-Selman has since followed through on this idea, working with Demir to develop a neural network model using data collected by The Elephant Listening Project, whose autonomous recording devices, placed in elephant habitat across Central Africa, have collected audio data amounting to over a century’s worth of playback time.
 The lab’s recordings have guided efforts to combat poaching and other human-induced stressors that threaten the species’ survival, and may hold answers to long-pondered mysteries of elephant communication and social behavior.
+Dr. Andreas Paepcke of Stanford University and Dr. Peter Wrege of Cornell University are advisors on this project.

 Much of the data collected by the Elephant Listening Project comes from open forest clearings, called “bais,” where elephants often congregate.
 But Gomes-Selman and Demir were interested in a setting where elephants’ social behaviors are more shrouded in mystery: the densely vegetated lowland rainforest of Nouabalé-Ndoki National Park.
 The park, located in the Republic of the Congo, consists of nearly a million acres of pristine forest.

-While moving about in lowland rainforest, elephants communicate partially through “rumbles,” a low-frequency, long-range vocalization that is undetectable to the human ear, but can be picked up by passive audio monitoring devices.
-And even though deploying the recording devices in such a remote region can require days — or even weeks — of hiking, the devices, once placed, can detect elephant rumbles from approximately a kilometer away.
+While moving about in lowland rainforest, elephants communicate partially through “rumbles,” a low-frequency, long-range vocalization that is often undetectable to the human ear, but can be picked up by passive audio monitoring devices.
+And even though deploying the recording devices in such a remote region can require days — or even weeks — of hiking, the devices, once placed, can detect elephant rumbles anywhere within 3km^2 of surrounding forest.

 Many conservation crowdsourcing projects have popped up in recent years and provide volunteers with the opportunity to participate in “people-powered” research.
 But the field of conservation biology is also full of opportunities for computer scientists — or future computer scientists — who want to use their skills and ideas to make conservation efforts more efficient and more effective.